NeLLi-team/gvclass/docs/how-to/build-a-species-tree.md

 For each query, GVClass concatenates the classified domain's panel markers into a per-query supermatrix and builds that query's tree.
 For an NCLDV query, that panel is the eight GVOG8 markers.
 The placement is the nearest reference genome in the resulting tree.

+If the database bundle includes `EUK-pEVE__...` references, those references can enter the NCLDV, PPV, and MIRUS species-tree candidate pools as auxiliary leaves.
+They are kept only when they carry enough markers for that panel, and they retain `EUK-pEVE` taxonomy if they become the nearest reference.

 The artifacts land in `my_results/species_tree/<query>/`:

 | File | Contents |